hatertron3000/demo-tax-provider/README.md

 Once your app is running locally or on heroku, you may use [this Postman collection](https://documenter.getpostman.com/view/45334/UVXhqGyd) to test responses from the /api/tax/estimate endpoint.

+### Delay Responses

+To simulate a delay in response, pass a string in the format `DELAY:TIME_IN_MS` where `TIME_IN_MS` is a number in the `customer.taxability_code` in the estimate request.
+See [BigCommerce documentation](https://support.bigcommerce.com/s/article/How-do-I-have-customers-with-a-tax-exempt-status) for more information on adding the taxability_code to customer accounts.

 ## Usage with BigCommerce